May 13, 1989: Chavez vs Mayweather II

 The same rhythm continued in round two, until Chavez landed a series of solid left hooks.
 Roger reclaimed the center of the ring, where he threw a flurry of his own and to end the round he landed a couple of straight rights that got Chavez’s attention.
 The action heated up in round three with neither fighter willing to give ground.
 Mayweather didn’t want to trade on the inside, but he gave as good as he got in close.
 Near the end of the fourth, the champion spun Chavez around in the corner, and delivered two hard rights followed by a flurry.
 When the bell rang to end the round, the fighters stood and glared at each other, neither willing to step away.
 They were two proud warriors and neither was backing down.

 The next couple of rounds were fought at a slower pace, which benefited Mayweather.
 Roger made sure to tie Chavez up whenever he got close, which was met with a chorus of boos from the pro-Chavez crowd.
-However, during the last 30 seconds of round six, Chavez took control, getting into Mayweather’s chest and avoiding the clinch.
+However, during the last thirty seconds of round six, Chavez took control, getting into Mayweather’s chest and avoiding the clinch.
 He threw effective combinations to both head and body and put Roger on the defensive.

 Chavez continued his bullying inside attack in round seven.
 Roger was clearly beginning to tire, a fact evidenced by his decreased movement.
 That, in combination with Chavez’s pressure, caused the bout to take place at close range, and while Mayweather continued to counter well and land solid punches, Chavez was simply more accustomed to trench-style warfare.
-As the rounds passed, the fatigued look in Mayweather’s eyes told the story of the fight.
+As the rounds passed, the fatigued look in the American’s eyes told the story of the fight.

 Ultimately what this match came down to, as is often the case with battles between highly skilled fighters, is who wanted it more.
 Chavez showed it was he who possessed the greater desire, affirming that to the crowd in his post-fight celebration as he stood on the ring apron and gestured to his “cajones.”
 Even if it took Chavez longer than usual to impose his gameplan, his relentless pursuit eventually paid dividends.
 Constant pressure exhausted “The Mexican Assassin” and forced him to surrender, and while Mayweather gave his rival a much stiffer challenge the second time around, it was evident, once again, that “The Lion Of Culiacán” was the better man. — Jamie Rebner